j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2021/pypi-publish.md

     | `__token__` | API token including the `pypi-` prefix |

-    Alternatively you can also use a `.pypirc` file to define your package indexes config i.e. TestPyPI, PyPi.
+    Alternatively you can also use a `.pypirc` file to define your package indexes config i.e. TestPyPI, PyPI.
 If you choose to go this route, create a `$HOME/.pypirc` file with the following contents:

     ```shell